 If there is no available ambient light, night vision scope users need an infrared illuminator to be able to view in the dark.

 Night vision devices are light-sensitive and can be damaged with bright light exposure.
-Therefore, you cannot use them in the daytime.

 In short, thermal scopes are good for detection and can be used in almost all conditions.
 On the other hand, night vision scopes are to be used at night and can render better images.